adrianlzt/cerebro/programacion/c/makefile.md

 # Autoconf
 The file 'configure.ac' (or 'configure.in') is used to create 'configure' by a program called 'autoconf'.

-Tambien puede ser que necesitemos el: aclocal autoheader automake autoreconf
+Parece que lo tipico es ejecutar: aclocal -I m4 autoconf autoheader automake -a automake

 Ejemplo de Makefile: